Hekstra-Lab/colav/_sources/index.md.txt

 # Welcome to `colav`'s documentation!

-Welcome to `colav`, an open-source Python package that implements three feature extraction methods (dihedral angles, C\alpha pairwise distances, and strain analysis) for representing protein structures in the PDB format.
+Welcome to `colav`, an open-source Python package that implements three feature extraction methods (dihedral angles, C$\alpha$ pairwise distances, and strain analysis) for representing protein structures in the PDB format.
 This package was primarily built to analyze medium to large (>100 & <10,000) datasets composed of individual protein structures.
 In particular, `colav` may be useful to analyze datasets from a crystallographic drug fragment screen (stay tuned for our forthcoming paper!).

 The [quickstart](quickstart.md) provides installation instructions and introduces the feature extraction methods in more detail with examples using protein tyrosine phosphatase 1B (PTP-1B).